• Home

 By David

-The benefactors of Ladywell Playtower baths built them in 1884 response to the Public Health Acts of 1848 and 1875.
+The benefactors of Ladywell Playtower baths built them in 1884 in response to the Public Health Acts of 1848 and 1875.
 They were one of the first public swimming pools in the country.
-They attracted thousands of local people in their prime, but they closed following a serious fire in 2006 and had since fallen into … Continued
+The baths attracted thousands of local people in their prime, but have fallen into disrepair following their closure in 1965 and subsequent … Continued

 The Lakes by YOO | Lechlade